Reviews Archive

 Animation

-Spectrum - Pretty good, nowhere near the level of the C64 version but the character still looks pretty good in motion
+Spectrum - Good, nowhere near the level of the C64 version but the character still looks pretty good in motion.

-Amstrad - not bad, doesn't seem to be as well animated as the Spectrum version though for some reason
+Amstrad - Not bad, but it doesn't seem to be as well animated as the Spectrum version for some reason.

 --------------------------------------------------------------------------------------------------------------